UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The `name` of the event can be any string and is optional, used primarily for 'custom' events.

-The `daysOff` array contains a variable amount of integers representing the days of the week when there will not be filming.
+The `daysOff` array contains a variable amount of integers representing the days of the week when no filming will occur.
 The days of the week are represented by the following values:

 | Day       | Value |
 | :---      | :---: |